isabella232/media-analytics.en-1/help/sdk-implement/cookbook/cookbook-resuming-inactive.md

 **Long Pauses -**

-The VA library automatically tracks how long the video playback is in one of the following inactive states:
+The Media SDK automatically tracks how long the video playback is in one of the following inactive states:

 * Paused
 * Seeking